General Psychology (SS) (5)

 An introduction to the study of personality, including major theories, with a focus on basic principles of psychology and their application to personality development, personal growth and psychological adjustment.
 Prerequisite: PSYC& 100 or instructor permission.

 An introduction to the study of abnormal behavior, including behavioral problems, personality disorders and maladjustment, and the study of the causes, diagnoses, and treatment.
-Prerequisite: PSYC& 100 or instructor permission.
+Prerequisite: PSYC& 100.

 The scientific study of how a person's thoughts, emotions and behaviors are influenced by other people.
 Includes an exploration of: propaganda, persuasion, social cognition, human aggression, prejudice, love, and interpersonal sensitivity.
 Prerequisite: PSYC& 100 or instructor permission